tsharju/tsharju.github.io/_posts/2010-10-03-exercise-in-python-decorators.markdown

 - Python
 ---

 Recently, I found myself in need of a web server that I can use to simulate a behavior of a certain website.
 I wanted to just copy the output of that website and deliver it using this web server.
 The problem was that serving static content is naturally way faster than serving dynamic web application, so for my simulation I needed to make the web server wait for a certain period of time before returning the static file.
 Being a Python fan I decided to use [Tornado](http://www.tornadoweb.org) as the web server.
 Now, all I needed to do is slow it down.

 Ok, I could just simply do this...

-[code language="python"]
+{% highlight python %}
 time.sleep(0.5)
-[/code]
+{% endhighlight %}

 ... to make my server wait half a second before returning, but since Tornado is using asynchronous networking and hence runs in a single thread, this would block all other requests made to my server.
 Not good...

 I need to do this asynchronously.
 Here is an example on how this can be done with Tornado without blocking.

-[code language="python"]
+{% highlight python linenos %}
 import time

 import tornado.web